6 Pressing Questions About Cicadas

 What Is The Life Cycle Of Cicadas?

 The purpose of cicadas bursting forth from the soil is to lay their eggs, which go on to have an interesting life cycle.
-Female cicadas lay 10 to 20 eggs in the holes of tree branches and shrubs.
+Females lay 10 to 20 eggs in the holes of tree branches and shrubs.
 Those eggs hatch about 6 to 10 weeks later, then the nymphs fall from their perch (don’t worry, they’re fine) to land on the soil.
 They burrow about 8 inches deep, traveling towards the closest tree root as their food source.

 Cicada nymphs live underground in a dormant state for anywhere from 2 to 17 years, depending on the brood.
 They spend over 99% of their lives underground!
 Once the soil is 64°, the adults emerge and fly up to a higher point on the tree to gain elevation.
 The adults usually live for 1 month total while they’re out of the soil.
-Female cicadas can lay 500 to 600 eggs in their short lifetimes, which is why we see so many cicadas every year.
+Females can lay 500 to 600 eggs in their short lifetimes, which is why we see so many every year.

 What Do Cicadas Eat?

 When we think of cicadas, their constant screeching and massive numbers are the main attributes that come to mind.
-But cicadas do have a diet while they’re earth-side, as minimal as it may be.
+But they do have a diet while they’re earth-side, as minimal as it may be.
 The adults eat a small amount of sap from the trees and shrubs they landed upon after emerging.
 Cicada nymphs feed on the fluid found in tree roots during their time underground.

 Why Are Cicadas So Loud?